Devs2Rios/studyNotes/lalo/001-javascript-lalo.md

       ```JavaScript
       for (let i=myArr.length-1; i>=0; i--) {doubleArr.push(i*2);};
       ```
-    - Nested loop are sometimes usefull, like when you want all the 10 units square coordinates inside a 100\*100 square
+    - Nested loop are sometimes useful, like when you want all the 10 units square coordinates inside a 100\*100 square
       ```JavaScript
       const increment = 10;
       for (let x=0; x<100; x+=increment) {